coq/ceps/text/000-versioned-stdlib.md

 manage in the long run.
 Keeping them where they are at the beginning does not prevent to move them later though.

+- Since several versions of the library may be installed in parallel, we need to be able to tell Coq which version (or version range) of the library to use.
+This could be achieved with an option of coqtop / coqc (thus it would be specified in `_CoqProject`) or with a new command (then it would be set inside the document).
+The first solution is probably better because with the second, what to do in case of conflicting such commands?
+In any case, we probably want (if no such option / command is used) the default to be the latest stable version available.

 # Perspectives